When making a natural baby registry, here are 25 baby items you don’t need to buy or include on your list.

 I think baby’s from the 1950s used baby powder.
 I never have.
 I’m not sure the point… And I’ve also heard that this stuff is TERRIBLE because it can cause breathing problems in children.
 (The only thing this stuff is good for is to remove sand from the body.
 If you’re trying to wipe off sand from feet, toes and legs put some baby powder on and then wipe of the sand.
 It’s ahmazing.
 But just don’t use it on your babies.)

 Of course there’s going to be the baby out there that loved the bumbo and sat in it for more than three minutes.
-My kids never kid.
+My kids never did.
 And many babies’ thighs are too big to fit.
-So if you have to choose between this and say a Rock ‘n Play or something, go with the Rock ‘n Play.
+Also, sitting your baby up in a Bumbo isn’t great for their development.
+But that’s another post for another day. 😉